Restructuring and insolvency in Norway: overview

 Therefore, debt settlement proceedings are only used when the debt structure is reasonably controllable.

-Initiation.
-If the debtor is illiquid (that is, unable to pay its obligations as they fall due and the position is not temporary), he can voluntarily initiate debt settlement proceedings through filing a petition to the court of first instance (see below, Substantive tests).
-When the company is insolvent (that is, both in illiquidity and in insufficiency (negative equity)), the board of directors have a duty to file for debt settlement or insolvency proceedings (see Question 8, Directors).
+When the company is insolvent (that is, both in illiquidity and in insufficiency (negative equity)), the board of directors have a duty to file for debt settlement or insolvency proceedings (see Question 9, Directors).

 If the court decides to commence debt settlement proceedings, the opening of the proceedings will be registered and announced in the electronic publication record (Norwegian Gazette) of the Norwegian Company Register (Brønnøysund) and in a local newspaper.

 Substantive tests.
-The debtor must be unable to pay its obligations as they fall due (it is illiquid) (section 1, Bankruptcy Act) (see above, Initiation).
+The debtor must be unable to pay its obligations as they fall due (it is illiquid) (section 1, Bankruptcy Act) (see above, Initiation) and the court must find it likely that the debtor will succeed with either voluntary or compulsory debt settlement (see below, Consent and approvals).

-Voluntary debt settlement (frivillig gjeldsordning).
+Voluntary debt settlement.
 A voluntary debt settlement requires all unsecured creditors' consent to the proposed debt settlement scheme.
 It will only bind those creditors who have voted in favour of the proposal or are not affected by the proposal.

-Compulsory debt settlement (tvangsakkord).
+Compulsory debt settlement.
 A compulsory debt settlement requires a super majority of the unsecured creditors (that is, at least 75% in number and in outstanding debt) to approve the proposed debt settlement scheme.
 All unsecured creditors must receive at least a 25% dividend (there are some exceptions to this rule).
-The compulsory composition binds all creditors whose claims precede the opening of the debt settlement proceedings, except for:
+Commencement of compulsory debt settlement proceedings binds all creditors whose claims precede the opening of the debt settlement proceedings, except for:

 claims that have priority in insolvency proceedings (see Question 2);